torproject/onionbalance/docs/config.md

 ## Files

-* `master/config.yaml`: This is the configuration file that is used my the Onionbalance management server.
+* `config/config.yaml`: this is the configuration file that is used by the Onionbalance management server.

-* `master/<ONION_ADDRESS>.key`: The private key which will become the public address and identity for your onion service.
-It is essential that you keep this key secure.
+* `config/ONION_ADDRESS.key`: Each service instance have a private key, which will be derived into the public address and identity for the Onion Service.

-* `master/torrc-server`: A sample Tor configuration file which can be used with the Tor instance running on the management server (v2-only).

-* `srv/torrc-instance`: A sample Tor config file which contains the Tor `HiddenService*` options needed for your backend Tor instance (v2-only).

-* `srv/<ONION_ADDRESS>/private_key`: Directory containing the private key for your backend onion service instance.
-This key is less critical as it can be rotated if lost or compromised (v2-only).
+   Each private key file is named after the .onion address, so `ONION_ADDRESS.key` will be actually like `dpkhemrbs3oiv2fww5sxs6r2uybczwijzfn2ezy2osaj7iox7kl7nhad.key`.
+   It is essential that you keep these files secure.

 ## Environment variables